koustubh25/BlendedServices-SnowstackUI/README.md

 ### Prepare

-- Install any Web Server . ( Tested on Apache )
+- The Project has been implemented using JSP Servlets.
+Prepare the necessary enivornment for the same.
-- Clone the repo https://github.com/koustubh25/koustubh25-Blended-Services.git and access WebContent/index.html
+- Clone the repo https://github.com/koustubh25/koustubh25-Blended-Services.git and convert into a JAR
+- Deploy on Tomcat